 Manuela Rodríguez Dorta.
 Degree in Psychology, Masters Degree in Educational Psychology and PhD in Psychology from the University of La Laguna.

-Since 2009, she has been a member of the Research Group on Giftedness (GTISD, in Spanish) in the Faculty of Psychology at the University of La Laguna and monitors the Comprehensive Program for High Abilities (PIPAC, in Spanish).
+Since 2009, member of the Applied Research Group in Behavioral Sciences (GIACCo) of the University of La Laguna and educator of the Integral Program for High Abilities (PIPAC).

-She has conducted research and dissemination through various publications and communications at scientific meetings.
-She has taught the course on High Abilities in school settings in its first, third and fourth edition.
-She has been part of the Organizing Committee of the I and II International Conference on Perspective of Intervention in High Intellectual Abilities.
+She has carried out research and dissemination works through various publications and communications in scientific meetings.
+She has been a teacher of High Abilities courses in school contexts.
+She has been part of the Organizing Committee of the I, II, III and IV International Conference on Intervention Overview in High Intellectual Abilities.

-She is an administrator of the digital magazine of science in the disciplines of Psychology and Education, Talincrea.
+Administrator of the digital magazine of popular science in the disciplines of Psychology and Education, Talincrea.
 Talent, intelligence and creativity.

 Elena Rodríguez Naveiras.
 Degree and PhD in Psychology from the University of La Laguna.
 In 2004 she joined the Research Group on Giftedness (GTISD) where she develops her research in the field of high ability, teaching functions and observational methodology.
 She is an expert in diagnosis in high abilities and has been an instructor of the intervention groups of the Comprehensive Program for High Abilities (PIPAC, in Spanish).
 She currently heads the School of Parents with its director Doctor África Borges.